puckawayjeff/dotfiles/docs/Setup Scripts Reference.md

 **Core Tools (Automatically Installed)**:

-These tools are automatically installed by `new-host.sh`:
+These tools are automatically installed by `join.sh`:

 - **zsh** - Installed first to provide the shell environment
 - **eza** - Modern ls replacement